chrivand/talos_blog_to_casebook/README.md

 9. Add an optional description if needed.
 10. Click on **Add New Client**.
 11. The **Client ID** and **Client Secret** are now shown to you.
 Do NOT click on **close** until you have copy pasted these credentials to the config.json file in the repository.
+12. It is possible to integrate the script with Webex Teams.
+In order to do that, an API Access Token and a Room ID needs to be entered in the config.json file.
+Please retrieve your key from: https://developer.webex.com/docs/api/getting-started.
+Then create a dedicated Webex Teams space for these notifications and retrieve the Room ID from: https://developer.webex.com/docs/api/v1/rooms/list-rooms.
-12. Make sure that the config.json file looks liks this:
+13. Make sure that the config.json file looks liks this (with the right keys and ID's filled in between the quotes):

   ```
   {
-      "client_id": "client-XXXXXX-XXXX-XXXX-XXXX-XXXXXXXX",
+      "client_id": "<your_client_id>",
-      "client_secret": "XxXXxXXX_XXXX_XXxXX-XXXxX-XXXxXxXXXxX",
+      "client_secret": "<your_client_secret",
       "last_etag": "",
-      "last_modified": ""
+      "last_modified": "",
+      "webex_access_token": "<your_webex_access_token>",
+      "webex_room_id": "<your_webex_room_id"
   }
   ```

-13. You are now ready to execute the script.
+14. You are now ready to execute the script.
 Go to a terminal and change directory in to the folder that contains your **rss_feed_to_casebook.py** and **config.json** file.
-14. Make sure you have the correct libraries installed by executing the **requirements.txt** file (use a Python virtual environment if preferred:
+15. Make sure you have the correct libraries installed by executing the **requirements.txt** file (use a Python virtual environment if preferred:

   ```
   pip3 install -r requirements.txt
   ```

-15. Now execute the **rss_feed_to_casebook.py** script:
+16. Now execute the **rss_feed_to_casebook.py** script:

   ```
   python3.6 rss_feed_to_casebook.py
   ```

-16. You are now done.
+17. You are now done.

 ## Notes and Road Map
 * Please feel free to have to use **crontab** to run the script every day.
 The script will handle this, and only create a new casebook if a new blog is added.
 There is detailed information on how to use that here: https://pypi.org/project/python-crontab/.